CarMax Review: Do They Make it Easier to Buy a Used Car?

-CarMax, a national chain of used-car dealerships, is growing rapidly — and for good reason.
+CarMax, a national chain of used-car dealerships, has grown rapidly over the years — and for good reason.
 The company promises a no-pressure, low-stress buying experience.
 But does it deliver?
-We’ve chatted with both buyers and sellers, plus compared the service to other car sellers in our comprehensive CarMax review, so take a look.
+We’ve chatted with both buyers and sellers, plus compared the service to other car sellers in our comprehensive CarMax review.

 How CarMax Changed the Car Sales Game

-In our opinion, yes.
-So, why is CarMax good for the end user, you?
-Customers like CarMax because it makes the car-buying process easy.
-Begin by browsing cars online by make, model, features or even mpg.
-If you see one you like at a dealership in another city, you can request to have it transferred to the CarMax near you.
+The CarMax experience begins online, where you may browse car by make, model, features or even mpg.
+If you see one you like at a dealership in another city, you can request to have it transferred to a location near you.

-Then go for a test drive.
-If you like it, pay the sticker price — there’s no haggling.
-Every car goes through an extensive inspection process and includes a 30-day warranty (60 days in Connecticut, and 90 in Massachusetts and New York).
-Change your mind?
-CarMax offers a five-day money-back guarantee on all used car purchases.
+Then go for a test-drive.
+If you like it, simply pay the sticker price — there’s no haggling.
+Plus, every car goes through an extensive inspection process and includes a 30-day warranty (60 days in Connecticut, and 90 in Massachusetts and New York).
+Change your mind? they offer a five-day money-back guarantee on all used car purchases.

 Another attractive feature for car buyers is CarMax’s offer to buy your old car, regardless of its age or condition.
 If it doesn’t meet the company’s quality standards for resale, it will be auctioned off to other dealers.

-Here’s what we discovered from using CarMax ourselves and reading about other buyers’ experiences.
+Here’s what we discovered from using their service ourselves.

 - CarMax guarantees that its cars have never been designated salvaged or flood-damaged, which are two hazards of buying from a private seller or a less reputable dealer.

-- CarMax vehicles have that “new car” feel.
+- Their vehicles have that “new car” feel.
 The company thoroughly cleans and refurbishes its vehicles so they look good inside and out.

-- CarMax prices aren’t as low as other dealers’.
-The Truth About Cars analyzed the sales prices of similar vehicles on eBay and CarMax and found that CarMax’s prices were consistently higher, often by a few thousand dollars.
-That’s because CarMax has more overhead, the site points out.
+- Their prices aren’t as low as other dealers’.
+The Truth About Cars analyzed the sales prices of similar vehicles on eBay and CarMax and found that their prices were consistently higher, often by a few thousand dollars.
+That’s because they have more overhead, which the site points out.